cirosantilli/linux-cheat/desktop/index.md

 ##gsettings

 gsettings is a frontend for both dconf on Linux, and possibly other backends on other systems such as the Windows registry (binary).

-Therefore, applications should only use it, and not dconf to have greater portability.
+Therefore, applications should only use it directly, and not dconf, to achieve greater portability.

-On current gnome based desktops it is not a frontend for gconf.
+On current GNOME based desktops, it does not support gconf.

+Set the value of a key:

+    gsettings set "org.gnome.gnome-screenshot" "auto-save-directory" "file:///home/$USER/screenshot"

 #power